gradosevic/ag-custom-admin/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.2.2 =
+Added demo Colorizer for adding custom colors in admin and login pages.
+Fixed bug for slow computers, default settings should not be visible before custom settings.
+Added support for excluding administrator from settings.
+Added option for removing icons from admin menu buttons.

 = 1.2.1 =
 This is minor upgrade from 1.2 to 1.2.1 version.
 Mostly it is based on optimization for screen readers and improving accessibility.
 You definitly need to upgrade this plugin if you have version older than 1.2.